Carrosen/fizzbuzz_js/README.md

 #### In your README to the best of your knowledge please explain why we are moving (number % 5 === 0) to the top?

 ### Answer:
+Answered the question and then I noticed 5 instead of 15? typo? or am I wrong here

-You start at the top because you would want to get 'Fizz Buzz' instead of 'Fizz' or 'Buzz' right, it's kind of similar to the bills in the ATM_challenge, you would like to get the 20 bills first instead of 5 so you put it in the order [20, 10, 5].
-It's the same principal.
+You start at the top because you would want to get 'Fizzbuzz' before 'Buzz' or 'Fizz' right, it's kind of similar to the bills in the ATM_challenge, you would like to get the 20 bills first so you put it in the order [20, 10, 5].
+It's the same principle.

 ---